 Why IP is important to us

-We are in the information business, and our income mainly depends on the exploitation of our intellectual property (IP).
+We are in the information business, and our income mainly depends on the exploitation of IP.

-By using IP law to protect our mapping and topographic information, we are able to provide customers with the benefit of up-to-date and new products.
+By using IP law to protect our mapping and geospatial information, we can invest in new content, technology and capability and continue to provide our customers with new and up-to-date products, services and solutions.

 IP rights protect our:

 - results from our knowledge and skills; and

 Crown Rights Agreement

 Ordnance Survey Limited is a wholly owned government company limited by shares (GovCo).
 We are Britain’s mapping agency, and have a Public Task which defines the role and activities required of Ordnance Survey by HM Government, and which identifies the datasets and products that are created to deliver the Public Task.

 The Crown Rights Agreement grants Ordnance Survey Limited a licence from Her Majesty’s Stationary Office to use and re-use the Crown copyright and database rights that subsist in Ordnance Survey data.
 It assigns to the Crown any copyright and database rights which arise in Ordnance Survey data following the transfer of our business to a wholly owned Government company, but grants Ordnance Survey Limited a licence to use and re-use the same.

 The Crown Rights Agreement effectively replaces the Delegation of Authority previously granted by Her Majesty’s Stationary Office when we operated as a Trading Fund.
 It therefore authorises Ordnance Survey Limited to now grant non-exclusive licences and otherwise manage the exploitation and protection of the copyright and database rights which subsist in Ordnance Survey data.